oseme-techguy/ideamart-group-simulator/README.md

 cd Ideamart-Group-Simulator
 npm install
 node app
+browse to http://localhost:8080 || Or the port shown on the console
 ```
 Note : before sending sms click on config and set the Application URL